heiskr/u/prev.md

 Compiler
 --------

-- Each indent should be four spaces per indent.
+- Each indent should be two spaces per indent.
 - Functions must contain less than ten statements.
-- Blocks must not go more than three levels deep.
+- Blocks must not go more than four levels deep.
-- Types must match to do a comparison.
 - One empty line should be after each block.
 - Two spaces should be before starting an inline comment.
-- Variable names should use underscores.
+- Variable names should use camelCase.
 - All imports should be used.
 - All variables should be used.
 - No lines should have trailing whitespace.
 - Lines should be no longer than eighty characters.
+- Types must match to do a comparison.
 - Any compiler or linter for Garden should statically check primitive types (none, boolean, number, string, tuple, list, map, object, module) to ensure the types match correctly.
 This static type check must be done without the use of type annotations.
 Static type checking should allow that variables can change type, essentially creating a union type.
 - A linter should check to ensure that the map keys as used are defined, and if not a condition statement is used to prevent key undefined.
 - A reference to a mutable data type should be prefixed with `$`.
-  - `$` prefix indicates the referenced data _may_ be mutable, in the case of a function argument.
+  - `~` prefix indicates the referenced data _may_ be mutable or immutable, in the case of a function argument.
 - Check for any unused code.
 - Check for duplicated code.

 TODOs
 --------

+Add examples
+- Map / Object comprehensions
+- Module import alias (see golang)
+- raise
+- Closures
+- Universal UTF-8
+- Operator precedence with symbols (but prefer function based)

+To noodle on
 - Complex Numbers
+- Global functions
+  - Sets operations instead of loops
+- Standard library
   - Vector / Matrix operations
-- Standard functions
-- Standard library
-- Universal UTF-8
-- Map / Object comprehensions
-- Asynchronous / concurrent code
 - Default arguments
 - Functions should use full words, not abbreviations or acronyms.
+- Asynchronous / concurrent code
   - Event based programming (when/then) and constraints (unless)
-- Sets operations instead of loops
+  - channels / coroutines / generators etc
 - Safety by observation
-- Operator precedence with symbols (but prefer function based)
 - Receiving blocks
-- until loops > while loops
-- ...or make `for` handle "while" too?
-- `for num in (range my_tuple)` ...?
 - Adjectives as function arguments
-- Module import alias (see golang)
-- Closures
-- Multiple returns ?
-- switch/match alias
+- switch/match alias (?)
-- structs/interfaces ?
-- camelCase instead of underscore?
-- raise
+- main function